anli0726/personal_finace_management/README.md

 ### Workflow

 1. Fill in plan basics (name, start year, horizon, tax rate & frequency).
+The action buttons live on the same card.
 2. Enter account/income/spending rows (add/remove rows with the buttons).
+Drag column dividers or the lower-right handle to resize table columns/height inside each card.
 3. Click **Add Scenario** to simulate; charts + aggregated table update automatically and accumulate multiple scenarios.
 4. Use **Clear Scenarios** to wipe everything and start over.
+- Reorder dashboard cards via the "::" handle (dropping a card below the grid creates a new row) and resize panels from the bottom-right corner.

 The new UI uses Chart.js (via CDN) for the net-worth/liquidity plots and works against the REST API, so backend & frontend can evolve independently.